Emmotes/ic_modron_library/docs/index.md

 The damage of the Aerois core depends on whether you are using Lucius as your chosen DPS and how many other Heroes of Aerois champions you are using.
 Below is a table detailing those numbers.

+*Note: These tables assume 500% supercharge on all superchargeable nodes.*

 As you can see - the damage falls off rapidly when you are not using Lucius or many Aerois champions.
 As such - I've only added the Aerois core to [Lucius'](Lucius.md) champion page.

 | With Lucius DPS<br />Num Aerois in Formation | Bonus |   | Other DPS<br />Num Aerois in Formation | Bonus |